Cagney & Lacey: Cast

 Actress Loretta Swit played the role of Christine Cagney in the original television movie (October 1981), but was forced to decline the role in the series when the producers of M*A*S*H refused to let her out of her contract.
 When the movie was picked up as a series, first airing with six episodes as a midseason replacement in the spring of 1982, Meg Foster portrayed the character.
 When the show was picked up for a regular season in 1982, Foster was replaced with Sharon Gless because CBS deemed Foster too aggressive and too likely to be perceived as a lesbian by the viewers.

 CBS executives hoped Gless would portray Cagney as more feminine and attempted to pressure the producers to remake Christine into a more "high-class", snobbish woman from wealthy parents.
 The pilot had portrayed Cagney as an ex-glamour model.
 Barney Rosenzweig and Barbara Corday initially refused to change Cagney from a tough, witty, working-class woman.
-Shortly into Gless's tenure on the program, Rosenzweig and Corday compromised with the network brass.
+Shortly into Gless's tenure on the program, Rosenzweig and Corday compromised with network leadership.
 They further developed Cagney's background, explaining gradually in a loose storyline that she may have been born to a somewhat well-to-do professional mother, Maureen, who had a relationship with police officer Charles Cagney (Dick O'Neill), who came from working-class roots.
 They separated soon after Christine and her brother Brian (David Ackroyd) were born.
 She was partially raised in an uptown Westchester world, which she appreciated; however, the trappings of the upper-middle social strata sometimes drove her to miss her father's lifestyle, and she and her father therefore established a special bond.

-Cagney was a bit quieter and more reserved than her vivacious, talkative, loud partner Mary Beth Lacey, but could still relate to the world with attitudes that could be shared by people across the social spectrum.
+Cagney was a bit quieter and more reserved than her more vivacious and talkative partner Lacey, but could still relate to the world, often with attitudes that could be shared by many.